ash8m/slurm-docker-cluster/README.md

 The version of the Slurm project and the Docker build process can be simplified by using a `.env` file, which will be automatically picked up by Docker Compose.

-Install podman-compose if you are using podman.
-You can replace any docker compose commands with `podman-compose` and they should work.
+Install `podman-compose` to use Podman.
+This branch, which includes FreeIPA integration, has only been tested with `podman-compose`.
+You can replace any `docker-compose` commands with `podman-compose`, and they should work as expected.

 ```bash
  pip3 install podman-compose
 ```

-Update the `SLURM_TAG` and `IMAGE_TAG` found in the `.env` file and build the image:
+Update the `SLURM_TAG` and `IMAGE_TAG` found in the `.env` file if needed and build the image:

 ```bash
 docker compose build